 Regardless, you’ll likely need to incorporate telemedicine practices given the enduring state of the pandemic.
 When considering the location and demographics of your market, try to be realistic to what your patients expect.

-Medical Billing Tips for Concierge Medical Practices
+Medical Billing Tips for Concierge Healthcare Practices

-Identify Which Financial Model You Prefer
+Tip #1: Identify Which Financial Model You Prefer

 Concierge healthcare providers can operate under a few different types of financial models, including: